alecthibodeau/nona-ai/README.md

 Nona AI is a user interface (UI) I've made that connects to [Google's built-in AI model: Gemini Nano for Chrome](https://developer.chrome.com/docs/ai/built-in).
 Type your prompts into Nona AI's text input, then get text results back from Gemini Nano &mdash; similar to other browser-based large language model (LLM) interfaces like Google Gemini and ChatGPT.

-However, **unlike** most other LLM interfaces Nona AI doesn't require any kind of account registration or sign up process.
+However, unlike some other LLM interfaces Nona AI doesn't require any kind of account registration or sign up process.
 There's no need to provide your email address, name or any other personal information.
 Just use the correct web browser and properly configure it with a few quick steps.

-Currently Gemini Nano is an experimental, built-in feature of Google's Chrome browser.
+Currently Gemini Nano is an experimental, built-in feature of Google's Chrome browser for desktop and laptop computers.
 It also works in Google's Chrome Dev browser &mdash; and was available there first.
 Be sure you have the latest version of Chrome or Chrome Dev installed on your computer to use Nona AI for connecting with Gemini Nano.
 Once you've configured your browser using the steps below then you're ready to start making prompts.

 After configuring Chrome you'll have the option to use Nona AI with no internet signal, completely offline!
 Such is the built-in nature of the AI model.